jensreisenbichler/jensreisenbichler.github.io/index.md

+---
+title: Overview
+layout: doc
-# Jekyll Style Guide
+info: Welcome to the Jekyll Style Guide.
+nav: false
+---

+<h1>👋 Hi! </h1>

-👋 Hi!
-My name's [Matthew](https://matthewelsom.com), and I built this Jekyll-based tool that you can use to generate and document product or system user interface (UI) patterns in a simple [Style Guide](https://jekyllstyleguide.com).
+My name's [Matthew](https://matthewelsom.com), and I built this [Jekyll-based](http://jekyllrb.com/) tool that you can use to generate and document product or system user interface (UI) patterns in a simple [Style Guide](https://jekyllstyleguide.com).

 ## Why?

-There are a lot of really great styleguide methods, tools and [examples](http://styleguides.io) out there... but, I struggled to find one that was:
+There are a lot of really great style guide methods, tools and [examples](http://styleguides.io) out there... but, I struggled to find one that was:

 - easy and quick to use,
 - simple to maintain,